Skip to content

 3. Pre-simulation ML model, where the ML model is evaluated before simulation to map input data (e.g. high-dimensional images) to ODE parameters and/or initial conditions.

 This tutorial introduces SciML functionality in PEtab.jl using the UDE case.
 Other tutorials in this section cover the remaining cases.
-Familiarity with setting up a PEtab problem for mechanistic models is assumed; covered in the PEtab.jl starting tutorial.
+Familiarity with setting up a PEtab problem for mechanistic models is assumed; see the PEtab.jl starting tutorial.

 While this tutorial focuses on a simple use-case, note that SciML support is implemented on top of the functionality for mechanistic models.
 Thus, features for mechanistic models (e.g. simulation conditions and events) are also supported for SciML problems.